Ang Pamana: The Inheritance: Plot

-Johnny is able to find the manananggal's lair and throws salt all over its lower body half hidden there.
-This will prevent the creature from merging its flying part to its lower body.
-Realizing that the flying part isn't nearby, he quickly goes back to Mang Dante who's at the mango tree and they hurry back to the house.

-Celia is able to free Tommy from the barn.
+Johnny can find the manananggal's lair and throws salt all over its lower body half hidden there to prevent the creature from merging its flying part to its lower body.
+Realizing that the flying part is not nearby, he quickly goes back to Mang Dante who is at the mango tree and they hurry back to the house.
+Celia can free Tommy from the barn.
 They run back to the house to help Anna.

-Vanessa tells Ronnie that the manananggal is after Anna only, and that they can escape.
+Vanessa tells Ronnie that the manananggal is after Anna only and that they can escape.
 Ronnie reluctantly goes, but not before handing Anna a machete.
 They leave Anna behind.

 The manananggal finally enters the house and gets the unborn child out of Anna using its tongue.
 Unable to fly indoors, it slowly crawls to finish off Anna.
 Celia and Tommy arrive and splash salt all over the creature, hurting it and momentarily paralyzing it.
-Johnny arrives, then throws a net to prevent it from flying.
+Johnny arrives and then throws a net to prevent it from flying.
 Mang Dante sets it on fire, which later burns down the whole house.
 The five of them escape before it collapses.

-As Ronnie drives away on his motorcycle, Vanessa spots a white lady by the side of the desolate road.
+As Ronnie drives away on his motorcycle, Vanessa spots a white lady by the side of the road.
 They pass her by a few times, after which Ronnie begins seeing it too.
-The white lady, revealed to be lola's spirit which was forced out earlier, suddenly appears in the middle of the road.
-They crash, causing Vanessa's death.
+The white lady, revealed to be Nena's spirit which she had evicted, suddenly appears in the middle of the road.
+They crash, killing Vanessa.
 Ronnie walks away dazed and heavily injured.

-Johnny, Mang Dante, Celia and Tommy are seen working to rebuild the house.
+Johnny, Mang Dante, Celia and Tommy work to rebuild the house.
 It is implied that Johnny will stay at the farm to take care of it.
-He and Tommy offer flowers at the shrine, which has pictures of lola and Vanessa.
+He and Tommy offer flowers at the shrine, which has pictures of Nena and Vanessa.
 As they walk away, Vanessa's vengeful spirit appears behind them.